 Q What is the turnaround time for custom display stands?

-A Demand for custom stands has increased dramatically, but I can typically complete custom display requests within 1 to 2 weeks after receipt of the item(s).
+A Demand for custom stands has increased dramatically, but I can typically complete custom display requests within 1 week after receipt of the item(s).

 Q Can I get display stands in colors other than black?

 A Yes, other colors are available, but color selection is limited.
 Costs will be slightly higher for display stands finished in colors other than matte black.